 Anne-Maree Englund – Head of Strategic Policy Implementation

 Anne-Maree Englund is passionate about the potential of innovative technologies to improve health outcomes.
 She has over 20 years’ experience in the biopharmaceutical and medical technology industries.
 An engineer by trade, she started her career at the medical device innovator Cochlear, with roles in manufacturing and quality management, including four years in Switzerland and Belgium.

 She has been General Manager of Operations at health IT startup Humanetix, seeing the company through a successful clinical trial of their unique software.
 After completing a masters in public policy, she worked as Policy Manager at pharmaceutical company MSD.
 She is currently Head of Strategic Policy Implementation at Medicines Australia, a role which perfectly combines her interests in medical innovation and health policy.

-Margaret Cresswell – Head of Stakeholder Engagement and Communications
+Gail Morgan – Head of Strategic Engagement & Communications